BCDA-APS/bs_model_instrument/README.md

 ### Run a queueserver host process

 Use the queueserver host management script to start the QS host process.
-The below option stops the server (if it is running) and then starts it.
+The `restart` option stops the server (if it is running) and then starts it.
 This is the usual way to (re)start the QS host process.
-Using the below command the process runs in the background.
+Using `restart`, the process runs in the background.

 ```bash
 ./qs/qs_host.sh restart
 ```

 ### Run a queueserver client GUI
-To run the gui client for the queueserver you can use the below command inside the terminal
+To run the gui client for the queueserver you can use the next command inside the terminal:
 ```bash
 queue-monitor &
 ```